multiversx/mx-sdk-dapp-core/README.md

 Once the provider is initialized, you can get a reference to it using the `getAccountProvider` method.
 Then you can call the `login`, `logout`, `signTransactions`, `signMessage` methods, or other custom methods depending on the intialized provider (see ledger for example).

-### Account
+### 3. Account

+#### Getting account data

-Once the user loggs in, a call is made to the API for fetching the account data.
-This data is persisted in the store and accesible trough helpers found in `core/methods/account`.
+Once the user logs in, a call is made to the API for fetching the account data.
+This data is persisted in the store and is accessible through helpers found in `core/methods/account`.
 These functions are:

 **Table 3**.
 Getting account data
 | # | Helper | Description | React hook equivalent |